Get Started

 • Read developer and Rust documentation on docs.rs.

-• Follow the development and discussions on Zulip.
+• Follow the development and discussions on Zulip and Discord.

 • Check out the Blog to learn about computer algebra and the inner workings of Symbolica.